AltamarMx/Daylight/README.md

 Usefull Daylight Iluminance, illuminance map, illuminance along a direction, are implemented to visualize results.

-A jupyter notebook is provided with typical output file.
+A jupyter notebook is provided with a typical output file.
 ## Getting Started

 Download the notebook using-UDI.ipynb, an example of each method is used.